-When we were in Umeå to cover the opening of the city as the European Capital of Europe, there was one exhibition that really caught our eye.
-Umeå – European Capital of Hardcore 1989-2000 was it and it was really cool to see how everyone seemed to care about the hardcore scene in Northern Sweden.
+When we were in Umeå to cover the opening of the city as the European Capital of Europe, there was one exhibition that caught our eye.
+Umeå – European Capital of Hardcore 1989-2000 was it, and it was cool to see how everyone seemed to care about the hardcore scene in Northern Sweden.
 Posters, flyers, demo tapes and a lot of pictures from all the bands that spawned out of Umeå.

 Umeå is the European Capital of Hardcore

 Refused and Abhinanda got recognition first and left a huge impression on the world of hardcore but they were not alone.
-As you can see from the flyers we photographed while at the exhibition, Umeå was bursting into hardcore and i think there must be something on their water.
+As you can see from the flyers we photographed while at the exhibition, Umeå was bursting into hardcore and I think there must be something on their water.
 It must be.

 Early in 2011, the Popular Movement Archive in Västerbotten started a project to document the movement.
 The goal was to create a research base for whoever wants to understand Umeå’s cultural and social history.
 Nowadays, the Umeå Hardcore Archive has over 3000 photographs, 200 films, 600 newspaper clippings, a variety of posters, fanzines and more.
 And you can see it all on the exhibition at the Guitars – The Museum or online at umeahardcorearkiv.se.

 To make more sense of all the pictures we have from the exhibition, we decided to bring a short sample of the music those hardcore bands were playing back in those days.
 And, below, you can see what we think are their best albums.
-This way, it is a little easier to understand why the Hardcore movement in Umeå got so big and was so important to this city in northern Sweden.
+This way, it is a little easier to understand why the Hardcore movement in Umeå got so big and was so crucial to this city in northern Sweden.

 Now it is time to listen to some of the best Hardcore from Umeå